• Skip to primary navigation

 A pancake batter doesn’t take long to prepare and they cook quickly on top of the stove.
 I would supervise closely, but allow them to drop the batter in the pan and flip them over.
 They will make a mess to start with, but that’s part of the fun.

-Easy Scotch Pancake recipe steps:
+How to make Easy Scotch Pancake

 A set of scales with a pink bowl containing flour and sugar weighed out and a smaller glass bowl with an egg ready to be mixed together.